BartMassey/advent-of-code-2020/README.md

 ## Infrastructure

-There's some engineering infrastructure here in the form of the `template` directory and the `mkday.sh` and `process-aoc.sh` shell scripts.
+There's some engineering infrastructure here in the form of the `template` directory and the `mkday.sh` and other shell scripts.
 These speed each day's setup considerably.
 At the beginning of each day I `sh mkday.sh`.
 (The day number is tracked automatically but can be overwritten on the command line.)
-At the end of the day I select and copy the page source of the day's AoC webpage and then

-    xclip -selection CLIPBOARD -out | sh ../process-aoc.sh

-to get markdown into the problem files for posterity.

 You can get times for all parts of all days with `sh times.sh` (will build before timing).
 This also verifies that everything runs.
-You can use `sh clean.sh` to run `cargo clean` in the day directories — Rust `target` directories are huge.
-Use the `-a` flag to also clean in `libaoc`.
+This is a Rust workspace: you can use Cargo commands at top-level on the entire workspace. `cargo clean` is especially useful here — Rust `target` directories are huge.

 ## Misc